quantumlib/Stim/glue/stimflow/doc/api.md

             circuit (before *all* operations, including resets).
         end: Defaults to None (empty).
 The Pauli product operator at the end of the circuit (after *all* operations, including measurements).
-        mids: Defaults to empty.
+        measurement_indices: Defaults to empty.
 Indices of measurements that mediate the flow (that multiply into it as it traverses the circuit).
         center: Defaults to None (unspecified).
 Specifies a 2d coordinate to use in metadata when the flow is completed into a detector.
 Incompatible with obs_key.
-        obs_key: Defaults to None (detector flow).
-Identifies that this is an observable flow (instead of a detector flow) and gives a name that be used when linking chunks.
         flags: Defaults to empty.
 Custom information about the flow, that can be used by code operating on chunks for a variety of purposes.
 For example, this could identify the "color" of the flow in a color code.